myTerminal/daily-prayers/README.md

 1. **Prayer time calculation method** has been set to "Islamic Society of North America"
 2. **School** has been set to "Hanafi"

+**Note:** As *daily-prayers* works with `cron` jobs, it is suggested to be run for a non-organic user dedicated specifically to this.

+    useradd muezzin -m
+    passwd muezzin
+    usermod -aG wheel,audio,video,optical,storage muezzin

+Using a dedicated user would make sure it won't conflict with `cron` jobs for other users.

 ### Configuring for your location (automatic)

     daily-prayers-configure